sancarn/VBP/README.md

 # VBP (A VBA Package manager)

+It should be noted that this is very "Work in Progress", nothing works in this repo currently, and is all a bunch of ideas of how such a package manager could be designed.

 * [1.
 The initial plan](#1.%20The%20initial%20plan)
 * [2.
 Dealing with version conflicts](#2.%20Dealing%20with%20version%20conflicts)
 * [3.
 Online Registry](#3.%20Online%20Registry)